canonical/charmed-kubeflow-documentation/docs/how-to/use/run-spark-jobs.rst

 Create a :ref:`Kubeflow notebook <kubeflow_notebooks>`.
 This notebook is the workspace from which you run commands.
 When creating the notebook, make sure to:

-1. Use Charmed Spark Jupyterlab OCI image (``ghcr.io/canonical/charmed-spark-jupyterlab:3.5.5-22.04_edge``) as the notebook image.
+1. Use Charmed Spark Jupyterlab OCI image (``ghcr.io/canonical/charmed-spark-jupyterlab:3.5-22.04_edge``) as the notebook image.
-2. Check the "Configure PySpark for Kubeflow notebooks" option under the "Advanced Options" to apply necessary PodDefaults to the notebook pod.
+2. Check the "Configure PySpark for Kubeflow notebooks" option under the "Configurations" section inside "Advanced Options" to apply necessary PodDefaults to the notebook pod.

 Connect to the notebook and start a new Python 3 notebook session from the Launcher.